Where can I find examples of PKZIP / Smartcrypt / SecureZIP for i5 / OS?

-The current version of PKZIP and Smartcrypt is V16.1.0A and the current version of SecureZIP for IBM i is v14.
+The current version of PKZIP and Smartcrypt is V16.1.0B and the current version of SecureZIP for IBM i is v14.
 For recent SecureZIP features, take a look at Smartcrypt.

-On what OS versions does PKZIP / SecureZIP for i5 / OS run?
+On what OS versions does PKZIP / Smartcrypt / SecureZIP for i5 / OS run?

 The latest version of Smartcrypt / PKZIP for i5 / OS runs on V7.1 and higher.
-(Note: Support for V7.4 remains pending full quality assurance testing, but at this time no known issues exist with running on this OS.)
+(Note: Running PKWARE software on OS V7.4 will require Smartcrypt / PKZIP version 16.1.0B or higher.)
 The latest version of SecureZIP can run on V6.1 and higher.

-Is PKZIP / SecureZIP for i5 / OS cross-platform compatible?
+Is PKZIP / Smartcrypt / SecureZIP for i5 / OS cross-platform compatible?